Jaffa: Etymology

 The town was mentioned in Egyptian sources and the Amarna letters as Yapu.
 Mythology says that it is named for Yafet (Japheth), one of the sons of Noah, the one who built it after the Flood.
 The Hellenist tradition links the name to Iopeia, or Cassiopeia, mother of Andromeda.
 An outcropping of rocks near the harbor is reputed to have been the place where Andromeda was rescued by Perseus.
 Pliny the Elder associated the name with Iopa, daughter of Aeolus, god of the wind.
 The medieval Arab geographer al-Muqaddasi referred to it as Yaffa.

 History

-Ancient Jaffa was built on a 40 m high ridge, with a broad view of the coastline, giving it a strategic importance in military history.
+Ancient Jaffa was built on a 40 m high kurkar sandstone ridge, with a broad view of the coastline, giving it a strategic importance in military history.
 The tell of Jaffa, created through the accumulation of debris and landfill over the centuries, made the hill even higher.